Google’s Senior Director of Product Management Babak Pahlavan discusses the importance of viewability for both brand and performance advertising.

-Moving toward industry-wide adoption
+Moving towards industry-wide adoption

 The way forward is simple: Marketers need to demand that MRC-defined viewability standards are used for all impression-based metrics from every media partner.
-Since viewability is now the baseline expectation, it’s time to ensure every downstream metric meets this bar.
+Since viewability is now the baseline expectation, it’s time to ensure that every downstream metric meets this bar.

 George Ivie, CEO and executive director of the MRC, said it best.
-“The MRC created viewable ad impression measurement guidelines so that industry participants can have confidence that all digital advertising metrics are valid, reliable, and effective.
+“The MRC created viewable ad impression measurement guidelines so that industry participants can have confidence that all digital advertising metrics are valid, reliable and effective.
 Applying the same guidelines to view-through conversions, so that only those impressions where viewability requirements are met are eligible for credit, is a logical next step to bring more consistency and trust to measurement of both brand and performance campaigns.
 MRC plans to add this use of viewable criteria to our standards processes for industry consideration.”

 Ultimately, it’s not just about trust in the ad ecosystem.
 It’s about better business results.

-“The concept of viewability—the opportunity to be seen—is the baseline for effective advertising,” said Moat Co-Founder and SVP of Oracle Data Cloud, Jonah Goodhart.
+“The concept of viewability – the opportunity to be seen – is the baseline for effective advertising,” said Moat Co-Founder and SVP of Oracle Data Cloud, Jonah Goodhart.
 “We’ve consistently seen that viewable ads lead to performance gains and non-viewable ads do not.
 As an industry, we need to apply that baseline to all campaigns, so we’ll be more equipped to make smarter decisions about our media and creative investments.”

 Integral Ad Science CEO Scott Knoll agrees.
 “Viewability is more than just a means to an end, that end being achieving a business goal through advertising.
 It will also drive advertisers’ level of effectiveness.
-But only once the industry collectively understands and applies consistent standards across brand and performance campaigns, can we identify ways to increase conversions by optimizing towards viewability and exposure levels.”
+But only once the industry collectively understands and applies consistent standards across brand and performance campaigns, can we identify ways to increase conversions by optimising towards viewability and exposure levels.”